someobserver/recurgence/math/09-recurgent-field-equations/06-compression-and-abstraction/index.md

 ### Overview

-This section formalizes the mechanisms of **symbolic compression** and **recurgent abstraction**, addressing how complex semantic structures can be abstracted, compressed, and manipulated at higher levels without loss of essential recursive dynamics.
-The framework introduces operators and hierarchical constructions that enable the reduction of semantic dimensionality, maintain coherence and recursive flow, and allow multi-scale representations to emerge.
+Symbolic compression and recurgent abstraction describe how complex semantic structures can be abstracted, compressed, and manipulated at higher levels without loss of essential recursive dynamics.
+The operators and hierarchical constructions enable the reduction of semantic dimensionality, maintain coherence and recursive flow, and allow multi-scale representations to emerge.

 Key mathematical structures:
 1. **Semantic Compression Operators** — map high-dimensional semantic regions to lower-dimensional, structurally faithful representations.